Real convergence and periodicity of $p$-adic continued fractions: Introduction

 In the next sections, we provide several examples in support of Conjecture \ref{Conj: realconv}.
-After many steps, the continued fraction of a quadratic irrational $\alpha^{(p)}$ tends to oscillate less and less around its real limit, and the latter seems to be, in the non-periodic case, really far from $\alpha^{(r)}$.
-Moreover, a big deviation between consecutive convergents must correspond to really small values of the partial quotients $a_n$.
+After many steps, the continued fraction of a quadratic irrational $\alpha^{(p)}$ tends to oscillate less and less around a real limit, and the latter seems to be, in the cases where no periodicity is observed, really far from $\alpha^{(r)}$ and $\overline{\alpha}^{(r)}$.
+Moreover, a big deviation between consecutive convergents must correspond to small values of the partial quotients $a_n$.
 Small values of the partial quotients are very unlikely, especially for large values of the prime $p$.
 In fact, it is widely believed that the digits of the $p$--adic expansions of irrational numbers are uniformly distributed in $\mathbb{Z}/p\mathbb{Z}$.
 Therefore, in Section \ref{Sec: prob}, we develop a probabilistic argument for the non-periodicity of $p$--adic continued fractions obtained with \textit{Browkin I}, and similar arguments can be applied for \textit{Browkin II} and Algorithm \eqref{Alg: MR}.
 The probabilistic results are conditioned under the following assumption.